wp-plugins/threewp-broadcast/readme.txt

 Users are requested to check their post type and custom field exception settings after upgrading.

 == Changelog ==

+= 2.2 20131007 =
+* New: Custom field exceptions are now separated into a blacklist and a whitelist.

 = 2.1 20131007 =
 * Fix: Don't display broadcast meta box if no access, only access to 1 blog.